Antony-Ndungu/timestamp-api/README.md

 # Timestamp Microservice API
-This is an Free Code Camp API project challenge.
+This is a Free Code Camp API project challenge.

 You can test it here: